-NOTE: Students must receive a minimum of a C or a 78% average to pass the Radiologic Technology courses with the exception of the Radiologic Technology Seminar course, which must be a minimum of 80%.
-Students are required to have a 78% ending GPA in each course taught each semester to advance to the next semester of the program and 80% for the Radiologic Technology Seminar course to graduate the program.

-If at any time during the courses, the student's grade falls below a 78% GPA average, the student will be notified of this and placed on Academic Probation, with the exception of Radiologic Technology Seminar course, which must have a minimum of an 80% GPA.
-If a final exam brings GPA below the 78%, then the student will be dismissed from the program, regardless of prior probationary status.
-Students are notified of their GPA, prior to taking a final exam by accessing Blackboard for each course.
-(For probation specifics refer to Radiologic Technology Program Student Handbook)
+NOTE: Students must receive a minimum of a C or a 78% average to pass the Radiologic Technology didactic courses with the exception of the Radiologic Technology Seminar course, which must be a minimum of 80%.
+Students must also pass clinical courses with a minimum of a B or 80% average on a ten point grading scale.
+Students are required to maintain a 78% average in each didactic course taught to pass levels in each Semester and 80%, for each clinical course for each semester during their 22-month training period.
+If at any time during the courses, the student's grade falls below 78% for didactic courses or 80% for clinical, the student will be notified of this and placed on Academic Probation.
+If a final exam brings GPA below the 78% in didactic courses or 80% in clinical courses, then the student will be dismissed from the program, regardless of prior probationary status.
+Students will be notified of their GPA prior to taking a final exam.
+(For probation specifics refer to Radiologic Technology Program Student Handbook, Academic Policies.)

 Clinical competencies must be maintained at 100% to pass levels for each Semester.
-The specific mandatory and elective clinical competencies established by the ARRT, clinical education settings, and the program can be found in the Clinical Handbook.
 If student does not maintain competencies for the Semester they will be put on Clinical Probation, until competencies are reached in the next following Semester.
 Failure to meet the competency requirements at the end of the following Semester will result in student dismissal from the Radiography Technology program.
-(For probation specifics refer to Radiologic Technology Program Student Handbook)
+(For probation specifics refer to Radiologic Technology Program Student Handbook, Academic Policies.)